-The estate includes 1,463 hectares of moor situated on the plateau to the east of the house and Beeley village.
+The estate includes 3,615 acres of moor situated on the plateau to the east of the house and Beeley village.
 This peat moorland is an important habitat supporting an increasingly wide range of flora and fauna.
 It also plays an important role as a water catchment and regulator of water flow, and as a sequester and store of carbon.